-Richard H. Riley, a 26-year veteran of the U.S. Foreign Service, assumed his responsibilities as Deputy Chief of Mission for U.S. Embassy Oslo, Norway on September 17, 2018.
+Richard H. Riley, a 28-year veteran of the U.S. Foreign Service, has been the Chargé d’affaires, ad interim at the U.S. Embassy Oslo since March 2020, having previously served as Deputy Chief of Mission since first arriving in Norway in September 17, 2018.
 He is a member of the U.S. Senior Foreign Service and holds the rank of Minister Counselor.
-He most recently served as Assistant Chief of Mission for U.S. Embassy Kabul, Afghanistan, the largest U.S. Embassy in the world (2017-2018).
+Prior to Norway he served as Assistant Chief of Mission for U.S. Embassy Kabul, Afghanistan, the largest U.S. Embassy in the world (2017-2018).
 Mr. Riley also served two previous tours of duty in Afghanistan, as Provincial Reconstruction Team (PRT) leader in Nangarhar Province (2011-2012), and in Kabul (2002).

 Other senior U.S. Department of State leadership positions have included Deputy Chief of Mission for U.S. Embassy Sana’a, Yemen (2015-2017) and Principal Officer/Consul General for Atlantic Canada at the U.S. Consulate General in Halifax, Nova Scotia, Canada (2012-2015).
 Richard served two tours of duty in Iraq, first as leader of the U.S.-Italian PRT in Nassiriyah Province (2006-2007), followed by service as the U.S. Senior Coordinator for Democracy and Human Rights in Iraq (2007-2008) at U.S. Embassy Baghdad.